mattcroat/joy-of-code/posts/sveltekit-routing/sveltekit-routing.md

 The routes are defined inside a `src/routes` folder.
 Each directory inside the `routes` folder can have or more route files using the `+` prefix.

-To define a page in SvelteKit you use a `+page.server` file which becomes a route that maps to a URL.
+To define a page in SvelteKit you use a `+page.svelte` file which becomes a route that maps to a URL.

 For example the default route `src/routes/+page.svelte` maps to `/` in the browser.